uwplse/pumpkin-pi/README.md

 Note that support for this is extremely experimental, and will not yet work if you try this with unsupported relations.
 You can find an example in [TestLift.v](/plugin/coq/TestLift.v).

+You can also use this to substitute in a different equivalence for an existing ornament, but again there are some restrictions here on what is possible.
+See [ListToVectCustom.v](/plugin/coq/examples/ListToVectCustom.v) for more information.

 #### Lift

 See [Example.v](/plugin/coq/examples/Example.v) and [minimal_records.v](/plugin/coq/minimal_records.v) for